yi-le/LifeExperience/Kubernetes.md

 # Continuous Deployment on Kubernetes Platform using AWS CodePipeline

 In this article:
-- Why Kubernetes
+- Kubernetes vs ECS vs EKS
 - Create Kubernetes Platform in AWS
 - Kubectl Tool and Kubernetes API
 - Architecture: Continuous Deployment to Kubernetes
 - Essential Part: Deploy New Version through Kubernetes API or Kubectl
 - Comparision Between CodeBuild and Lambda

-## Why Kubernetes
+## Kubernetes vs ECS vs EKS

 Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 Kubernetes uses persistent entities to represent the state of cluster in *.yaml* format.
 Thus, all of the tasks can be managed in a more consistent way, no matter it’s in on-promise server, cloud computing platform or hybrid cloud environment.